crossbrowsertesting/Selenium-Watir/readme.md

 caps["platform"] = "Windows 7"		# To specify a version, add caps["version"] = "desired version"
 caps["screen_resolution"] = "1024x768"
 caps["record_video"] = "true"
-caps["record_network"] = "true"
+caps["record_network"] = "false"
 ````

 A complete list of capabilities options can be found here:

 If you're new to Watir, and you'd like to start from scratch, you've come to the right place.
 First, we'll need a couple of necessary Selenium libraries.
 Getting them is easy with Gem.